WASdev/sample.DefaultApplication/README.md

 ![](./images/migration_report.png)

-The big show stopper for running DefaultApplication on Liberty is Entity EJB.
+The show stopper for running DefaultApplication on Liberty is Entity EJB.
 The Entity EJB Java EE specification was deprecated in favor of the Java Persistence API (JPA), and Entity EJBs are not supported on Liberty.

 ## Setup

-The article uses Eclipse with additional tools installed:
+The article uses Eclipse with additional tools installed.
+Here is what you need if you want to follow along:
 * Eclipse for Java EE Developers (I happen to be using Photon, but you can get the latest.)
 * Dali Java Persistence Tools - Available from the Eclipse update site
 * WebSphere Application Server Migration Toolkit - available from Eclipse Marketplace